“Sounds Sketchy” is a web series in which performers improvise comedy sketches. No scripts allowed!

 A video series from an audio theater troupe?
 What’s up with that?

-The idea of doing improvised comedy sketches over Zoom came to co-founder Randy Parker as a way for Seriously Strange Audio Theater to continue producing content during COVID-19 shelter in place.
+The idea of performing improvised comedy sketches over Zoom came to co-founder Randy Parker as a way for Seriously Strange Audio Theater to continue producing content during COVID-19 shelter in place.

 Even in normal times, many audio theater producers (and animated films) record their voice performers in isolation and mix their voices together later.
 So, you might wonder why the pandemic would be disruptive to our troupe.

 The reason: we prefer the synergy and energy of voice actors rehearsing and recording together, face to face, in a recording studio.
-And that is exactly how Seriously Strange Audio Theater produced its first four episodes.
+And that is exactly how Seriously Strange Audio Theater produced its first four audio plays (available on our Episodes page).